rcottinet/LondonTube/README.md

 ## Where can I get my Application ID and Key?

 You can get your own authentication credentials from the [API portal of Transport for London](https://api-portal.tfl.gov.uk/login).

+## How can I use it?
+You can download the **latest version of TfL Explorer** [from the GitHub release panel](https://github.com/ManuelArcieri/TfLExplorer/releases).

+Please, [open a new issue](https://github.com/ManuelArcieri/TfLExplorer/issues/new/choose) if you find a bug or something you don't like.
+Thanks! :wink: